lsst-dm/dmtn-057/index.rst

 Directly constructed ``Measurements`` cannot handle metrics that depend on the results of multiple tasks (such as the :ref:`DIASource fraction<arch-direct-examples-fdia>`); such metrics must be measured in a centralized location.
 There are two ways to handle cross-task measurements:

 #.
-The necessary information can be stored in :ref:`metadata<arch-metadata>`, and computed as a special step after all tasks have been run.
+The necessary information can be stored in :ref:`metadata<arch-metadata>`, and computed by an "afterburner" task.
 #.
 We can impose a requirement that all cross-task metrics be expressible in terms of single-task metrics.
    In the DIASource fraction example such a requirement is a small burden, since both "Number of detected sources" and "Number of DIASources" are interesting metrics in their own right, but this may not be the case in general.

 The correct way to merge measurements from multiple units of work depends on the metric (for example, the four use cases described :ref:`above <use-cases>` require three different approaches).
-This information can be provided by requiring that ``Measurement`` objects include a merging function, which can be invoked either as part of the task parallelization framework (as shown in the :ref:`figure<fig-direct-sequence>`), or as part of a measurement-handling package (as required by the :ref:`metadata-based architecture<arch-metadata-structure>`).
+This information can be provided by requiring that ``Measurement`` objects include a merging function, which can be invoked either as part of the task parallelization framework (as shown in the :ref:`figure<fig-direct-sequence>`), or by an "afterburner" task (as required by the :ref:`metadata-based architecture<arch-metadata-structure>`).

 .. figure:: /_static/direct_data_flow.svg
    :name: fig-direct-sequence